WDI-SEA/react-development-course-materials/03-Underlying-Concepts/02-react-component-lifecycle-lecture.md

 **Talking Points**:

 - Another common use for `componentDidMount()` is to bind event listeners to your component.
 You can then remove the event listeners in `componentWillUnmount()`, which is the only method in the last part of the component life cycle (when the component is being removed from the DOM).
-In the example seen on this slide, we bind and unbind an event listener for a drag-drop component.
-Note that memory issues will arise when using event listeners without unbinding them after use!
+In the example seen on this slide, we bind and unbind an event listener for a drag-drop component. sNote that memory issues will arise when using event listeners without unbinding them after use!

 - You may call `setState()` immediately in `componentDidMount()`.
 It will trigger an extra rendering but will happen before the browser updates the screen.